-Ways To Screen Your Garden from Overlooking Neighbours
+11 Ways To Screen Garden From Overlooking Neighbours

 With the approach of summer comes the promise of more time spent outdoors, relaxing in your own garden or hosting al fresco dinner parties for loved ones.
 However, if your garden suffers from overlooking neighbours and you struggle to get privacy in the comfort of your own landscape, then these ideas may seem like mere pipe dreams.

-One of the best elements of garden design is the incorporation of natural elements throughout the landscape.
-A stunning, thriving garden is one that works with the local ecosystem and features various natural elements throughout for depth and engagement.
+One of the best elements of garden design is the incorporation of natural elements, like plants, trees, and shrubs, throughout the landscape.
+A thriving garden is one that works with the local ecosystem and features various natural elements throughout for depth and engagement.

-Natural elements not only offer an aesthetic appeal to your garden, as they can also be used to screen from overlooking neighbours.
-There are several ways that you can rely on natural elements to create privacy in your landscape.
+Natural elements not only offer an aesthetic appeal to your garden, but they can also be used to screen from overlooking neighbours.
+There are several ways that you can rely on natural elements to create privacy in your landscape, such as:

 One of the most natural and aesthetically pleasing ways to create privacy is by planting trees and shrubs around the perimeters of your garden.
 Using a mixture of trees and shrub species creates an engaging depth to the garden, as well as developing an effective screen from overlooking neighbours around your garden.